Tim-Jackins/git-lessons/engineering/1_hello_git.md

 You should see something that starts with `Initialized empty Git repository`.

 Congratulations, you just made your first Git repository!
-To double check the repository exists, use the command `git status`.
+To double check that the repository exists, and go into it (`cd hello-world`) and use the command `git status`.
 Next, you'll learn what you can do with your new repo.